This information applies only to the Original Course View. Your institution controls which tools are available.

 When you enable grading for a journal, a column is created automatically in the Grade Center.
 As students submit entries, icons begin to appear in the Grade Center, on the journal topic page, and on the Needs Grading page:

-- The needs grading icon—an exclamation mark—appears when student activity has met the threshold you chose in the journal settings.
+- The Needs Grading icon appears when student activity has met the threshold you chose in the journal settings.
 For example, if you choose to be notified after four students submit their work, this icon appears after at least four students submit their journal entries.

 - The in progress icon appears when: